Official websites use .mil

 Image illustrating the modular and inter-connected design of the AdH numerical modeling suite.
-The image shows the application of AdH to large scale flooding in Pakistan (bottom right), flow through a spillway (top left), large scale circulation in the Gulf of Mexico (center left), ship passage simulation (center left), and the piezometric levels (top left).
+The image shows the application of AdH to large scale flooding in Pakistan (center, far right), flow through a spillway (top left), large scale circulation in the Gulf of Mexico (center right), supercritical flow (center left), and piezometric levels (top right).

-Adaptive Hydraulics (AdH) numerical code is a modular, parallel, adaptive finite-element model for one-, two- and three-dimensional (2D, and 3D)l flow and transport.
+Adaptive Hydraulics (AdH) numerical code is a modular, parallel, adaptive finite-element model for one-, two- and three-dimensional (2D, and 3D) flow and transport.
 AdH simulates groundwater flow, internal flow and open channel flow.
-AdH was developed in the Engineer Research and Development Center’s Coastal and Hydraulics Laboratory.
-AdH is a high fidelity computational tool capable of simulating estuarine and riverine flows, hydrodynamics in reservoirs, and lakes, flows due to dam and levee breaches, continental scale flows, flows due to compound flooding, non-hydrostatic free surface flows, and all associated transport phenomenon.
+AdH was developed at the Engineer Research and Development Center’s Coastal and Hydraulics Laboratory.
+AdH is a high fidelity computational tool capable of simulating estuarine and riverine flows, hydrodynamics in reservoirs and lakes, flows due to dam and levee breaches, continental scale flows, flows due to compound flooding, non-hydrostatic free surface flows and all associated transport phenomenon.

 AdH is linked to the mixed grain sediment transport library, SEDLIB, for sediment transport and the simulation of morphological evolution of hydrodynamic systems.

 Water quality simulations in AdH are achieved via linkages to the Nutrient Sub Model (NSM) processes library, and the ICM kinetics processes library.